Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Added UID for each issue, saved in Database
+- Added static strings for common issues in a new strings file

 ## (  ) Creating and Styling the layouts